 Spencer Residence Hall — named for Mary Baldwin’s fifth president — accommodates two resident advisors, a lounge, kitchen, and a community television set on each floor.
 Rooms feature dressers, closets, large overhead storage areas, and built-in sinks.
 The ground floor has a student lounge with vending machines, laundry, and offices for student organizations.
 A large semicircular porch is shaded by mature trees and overlooks front campus.
 See inside Spencer

 Built in 1966 as part of the Staunton Military Academy barracks, Tullidge is conveniently located by the parade grounds and Physical Activities Center — and a short walk to the rest of campus.
-It features singles, doubles, and triples.
+Beginning in fall 2017, Tullidge will house women and men enrolled in fast-track programs within MBU’s University College.
+The residence hall features singles, doubles, and triples.
 All rooms have loft furniture.
 Laundry, kitchen, and vending facilities are on the first floor.

 Woodson was an unnamed residence hall until 1963, when college trustees honored former trustee Margaret Craig Woodson by dedicating the building in her memory.
 Each room in Woodson has a built-in sink, wardrobe, dresser, and cabinet.
 The first floor contains a kitchen, laundry room, vending services, and a large TV lounge.